-(1) If the settlement day is a currency holiday, the settlement will occur the following business day.
+(2) If the settlement day is a currency holiday, the settlement will occur the following business day.

-(2) Each time the "Orders Settlement Date" occurs before or on the same day of the "NAV calculation and publication date", the "Orders Settlement Date" will instead happen the next bank business day following the "NAV calculation and publication date.
+Each time the "Orders Settlement Date" occurs before or on the same day of the "NAV calculation and publication date", the "Orders Settlement Date" will instead happen the next bank business day following the "NAV calculation and publication date.

 Sub-fund launched on February 14, 2020 following the absorption of the sub-fund "PARWORLD Flexible Convertible Bond".
-Change of SFDR classification to Article 8 on August 26, 2022.